Altome History, Family Crest & Coats of Arms

 Early History of the Altome family

-Another 101 words (7 lines of text) covering the years 1616, 1660 and 1652 are included under the topic Early Altome History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Altome research.
+Another 50 words (4 lines of text) covering the years 1616, 1660 and 1652 are included under the topic Early Altome History in all our PDF Extended History products and printed products wherever possible.

 Altome Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
-Many variations of the name Altome have been found, including Aldham, Aldam, Aldem, Aldum, Aldeham, Aldom, Eldham, Eldam and many more.
+Many variations of the name Altome have been found, including Aldham, Aldam, Aldem, Aldum, Aldeham, Aldom, Eldham, Eldam, Eldum, Haldiman and many more.

 Early Notables of the Altome family (pre 1700)